kj2698/BigData_Bootcamp/Hive/Queries.md

 > FROM employee emp
 > JOIN employee_hr emph ON emp.name = emph.name
 > JOIN employee_id empi ON emph.employee_id = empi.employee_id;

+ # Cross Join
+ The CROSS JOIN statement does not have a join condition.
+The CROSS JOIN statement can also be written using join without condition or with the always true condition, such as 1 = 1.

+ > SELECT
+> emp.name, emph.sin_number
+> FROM employee emp
+> JOIN employee_hr emph on 1=1;

+#Although Hive did not support unequal joins explicitly in the earlier version, there are workarounds by using CROSS JOIN and WHERE, as in this example:
+> SELECT
+> emp.name, emph.sin_number
+> FROM employee emp
+> CROSS JOIN employee_hr emph
+> WHERE emp.name <> emph.name;